shaun-hoffman-dev/weatherJournalApp/README.md

 2020-10-03

 Things to Know:
-Requires spinning up local server to run Node/Express server-side piece
+* Requires spinning up local server to run Node/Express server-side piece
+* Currently limited to US Zip Code entry only
+* Currently limited to displaying Farenheit temperatures only